 Generation Y: businessmen called “Yolo Networker”

-The customers Y live according to the “You Only Live Once” principle and wish to fully enjoy their productive stay.
+The customers Y live according to the “You Only Live Once” principle and wish to fully enjoy their stay.
 Today, more than two thirds of the business clientele extend their stay after their business trip, because they are satisfied with delivered animations and activities in the hotel.

 Nicknamed “Hard worker”, the “Y” wants to enjoy its free time to diversify its activities.
 Thus, it goes towards institutions that offer exchange, meeting and sharing spaces.
 It wants its business trip to turn into some sort of leisure!